icesat2py/icepyx/doc/source/contributing/how_to_contribute.rst

 Considerations with Jupyter Notebook
 ------------------------------------

-Note if you are working in jupyter notebook, you may need to dynamically reload icepyx using:
+Note if you are working in jupyter notebook, you may need to dynamically reload icepyx each time using:

 .. code-block::